majgis/ngify/README.md

     * As long as the file name ends with this suffix, it will be processed
     * For example, if you have two template types, `.ng.html` might identify your angular templates
+    * You can disable the HTML functionality (all html files will be ignored) by setting this value to false.

 * htmlTemplate
-    * This is the JavaScript output, with these three tokens being replaced:
+    * This is the JavaScript output, with these tokens being replaced:
-        * {moduleName} - described above
         * {templateName} - file name with extension
         * {html} - minified html file contents
-    * The replacements are done using [string-template](https://www.npmjs.com/package/string-template)

 * htmlMinifyArgs
     * The default object is completely overwritten with the custom arguments